huggingface/diffusers/docs/source/en/optimization/open_vino.md

 ### Inference

-Here is an example of how you can load a SDXL OpenVINO model from [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) and run inference for *text-to-image* :
+Here is an example of how you can load a SDXL OpenVINO model from [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) and run inference with OpenVINO Runtime :

 ```python
 from optimum.intel import OVStableDiffusionXLPipeline